The new FIBO CAMPUS presents the complete cross-section of medical fitness, sports medicine and physiotherapy

 When, where and how?

-The FIBO CAMPUS will be held from Thursday, 4 April, to Saturday, 6 April at Koelnmesse’s Congress Centrum Ost.
+The FIBO CAMPUS will be held from Thursday, 4 April, to Saturday, 6 April at CC North and in Hall 4.1.
 FIBO visitors can simply upgrade their trade fair admission ticket to include a congress ticket at the Ticketshop.
 This means: one ticket, all the possibilities.
 The FIBO CAMPUS Ticket grants admission to all lectures.
 Visitors can compile their very personal agenda and collect valuable continuous education points at many lectures.
-Convenient access for FIBO CAMPUS participants is ensured by the Ost/East entrance and the adjacent parking lot Ost.
 A 1-day ticket for the Campus costs EUR 61.